 "Few people ever rose as quickly in the cut-throat world of TV graphics as 26 year-old Don Gialanella." ~ Ben Blank

 It was a long way from the bustling halls of ABC to the lone walls of the studio.
 During this transition, I accepted a position teaching art and design at Bilkent University in Ankara, Turkey, and moved overseas in 1994 with my wife and two young sons.
 Over the next two years I painted and taught.

 The European attitude towards artists was very different from what I experienced in the US.
 Artists were admired as an integral part of society and I felt encouraged.
 Towards the end of my tenure I had a solo show at Ars Gallery in Ankara, entitled Evrim ve Yokolus (Evolution and Extinction).

-I have won the “People’s Choice Award” in all three of the sculpture loan programs I have been involved in over the past two years, in Napa, CA, Northglenn, CO, and Lakeland, FL.
+My pieces have won the “People’s Choice Award” in all three of the sculpture loan programs I have been involved in over the past two years, in Napa, CA, Northglenn, CO, and Lakeland, FL.

-Last year a life size Bison sculpture was purchased by the City of Northglenn, CO and permanently installed in their sculpture garden.
+in 2015 a life size Bison sculpture was purchased by the City of Northglenn, CO and permanently installed in their sculpture garden.
 Also in 2015, I created a 12 foot tall Running Hare sculpture installed on historic route 66 in the City of Kingman, AZ.